mikeroberts3000/G3DWidget/README.md

   * http://sourceforge.net/projects/g3d/files/g3d-cpp/9.00/G3D-9.00-src.zip/download
 * __The Qt SDK__.
 I'm using Qt 4.8.2 but this code should also work for other recent versions of Qt.
   * http://download.qt-project.org/archive/qt/4.8/4.8.2/qt-mac-opensource-4.8.2.dmg
 * __Qt Creator__.
 I'm using Qt Creator 2.8.1 but this code should work for other recent versions of Qt Creator.
+Advanced users can work directly from the commandline using qmake and make.
+See the Qt Creator build output for guidance.
   * http://download.qt-project.org/official_releases/qtcreator/2.8/2.8.1/qt-creator-mac-opensource-2.8.1.dmg

 ### Build Instructions